 The V4 tamper comes with some cool upgrades from the V3 version, like an improved central shaft design.

 I personally use this tamper at home and can vouch for its superb craftsmanship and excellent value for money.
+I might be testing new models, but I always return to this option as a it just strikes the right balance of ease of use and convenience.

 It also comes with a surprisingly “premium” carry case and two extra springs, each calibrated to a different pressure.